February 11, 2006 (Refreshed July 18 2012; Reviewed Nov 15 2018)

 - Useful for customizing learning and making it relevant to learners’ lives and goals

-- Can incorporate challenges from current events and multidimensional issues
+- Incorporating challenges from real-world issues

 - Useful for critical thinking